 - Food color, if desired

 The consistency should be fairly thin.
 When you use a spoon to stir and then drizzle, icing should kind of melt into itself.
 If you still see lines where you drizzled, add a little milk a few teaspoons at time.
 Set aside half of this mixture for what’s called “flooding.”
-I like to put it straight into my plastic squeeze bottle.
+We recommend putting it straight into a plastic squeeze bottle.
 You can get these at most grocery or craft stores and they really make decorating a breeze.

 Now, mix in powdered sugar a tablespoon at a time to reach a thicker consistency.
 This time, you want a distinguishable line in your icing after you’ve drizzled.
 You’ll be using this icing to create a border or outline of your cookie.
-This mixture you can also put into a plastic squeeze bottle, but I prefer a piping bag or food storage bag with the smallest corner cut.
+You can also put this mixture in a plastic squeeze bottle, but we prefer a piping bag or food storage bag with the smallest corner cut.

 Now, use your thicker icing to create a border around the tops of each shaped cookie.
 Move slowly and pause on any corners or points to create an even outline.
 It doesn’t have to be perfect, but it should be a solid line.
 If your frosting is running, put it back into your bowl and add some more powdered sugar to thicken it up, then start again.

-I find the process seems to go quicker if I do all of my outlines at once, and all of my flooding at once.
+To save time, the process seems to go quicker if you do all of your outlines at once, and all of the flooding at once.
 If your kids are older, you can divvy up the tasks based on skill level.

 Now, it’s important to add your sprinkles while your frosting is wet!
-If you want to get fancy you can swirl together different colors of flooding icing, but plain white icing with colored sprinkles looks pretty darn adorable to me!
+If you want to get fancy you can swirl together different colors of flooding icing, but plain white icing with colored sprinkles looks pretty darn adorable too!